pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/06-state-transition-directors-under-constraint.md

 ### Coercive Capacity

-Coercive capacity refers to the availability of force—behavioral, social, or structural—as a means of regulating exposure by constraining the environment rather than adapting to it.
+Coercive capacity refers to the availability of force (behavioral, social, or structural) as a means of regulating exposure by constraining the environment rather than adapting to it.
 It includes not only physical aggression, but any reliable capacity to impose limits, enforce outcomes, or shape external conditions.

 When coercive capacity is available, power-based stabilization becomes energetically efficient.
 When it is unavailable, punished, or too costly to deploy, stabilization must occur through withdrawal, narrative restructuring, or internal containment.